-Note: Saving the image without the color shaded background is often useful when the image will be used on its own in a brochure or on a web site etc. If you select PNG as the file type with the shaded background switched off the image will be saved with a transparent background.
-To switch the shading off, go to Edit ▶ Options ▶ Use Shaded Background and set Use Shaded Background to No.
+Note: Saving the image without the color shaded background is often useful when the image will be used on its own in a brochure or on a web site etc. If you select PNG as the file type with the shaded background switched off the image with transparent background.
+To will be saved а switch the shading off, go to Edit > Options > Use Shaded Background and set Use Shaded Background to No.